 If you are using them, chop the green onions or chives.

 Resist the urge to make your life easier by buying grated cheese.
 It has additives in it to keep it from clumping, which also prevents it from mixing smoothly with the eggs.

 Cut 6 slices of bacon in half lengthwise.
 Then cut those strips into small pieces.

 I find it’s easiest to use kitchen scissors for this, but a knife will work, too.

-In a skillet, cook the bacon over medium heat until it is brown but not crunchy.
+Now, we need to fry the bacon over medium heat until it is brown but not crispy.

 In a mixing bowl, whisk 6 eggs together until fluffy.